 Also, it is the seller’s obligation to inform a buyer of any serious home fault.
 You don’t want to be in a situation of saying that you knew there was a problem, but you didn’t get it fixed.

 If you are seeing a few troubling signs at your home, don’t be worried that the situation is too difficult or expensive to be fixed.
 An experienced Seattle contractor can correct almost any problem.

 Who Can Fix It?

 When it comes to working with a contractor to get your home fixed, you have a couple of good choices.
 With our experienced staff and equipment, we can inspect, plan and complete your repair and get your house back to new shape.

 Where Do We Work?

-We work all over King County.
+They work all over King County.
 We can do most kinds of these jobs around the Magnolia WA and Interbay neighborhoods.
-Just give us a call and we can discuss the issue you are having.
+Just make a quick call and we can discuss the issue you are having.

 Let’s Talk Services

 They work all over the northwest Seattle suburbs, including the Interbay and Discovery Park neighborhoods.

 This includes properties in and around the 98199 zip code.